Peterborough prisoner rehabilitation scheme praised

 Prisons Minister Crispin Blunt said the scheme would be used "to help us develop the concept more broadly".

-Mr Blunt praised the scheme in the foreword of The Prisons Handbook 2011, published on 4 June.'World first'
+Mr Blunt praised the scheme in the foreword of The Prisons Handbook 2011, published on 4 June.

 In August 2010, HMP Peterborough secured £5m in social impact bonds to fund rehabilitation work with 3,000 Peterborough Prison inmates.

 The scheme is a joint project run by the Ministry of Justice and Social Finance, an ethical banking organisation.

 Money raised from charitable trusts and social investment groups is being used to fund rehabilitation programmes for prisoners who have served sentences of less than 12 months.

 Mentors help prisoners both before and after their release, with advice and practical assistance with housing, jobs, personal finances and health issues.

 In December 2010 the Ministry of Justice announced that it would develop at least six new "payment-by-results" projects in the coming year.